Conflux-Chain/conflux-rust/CONTRIBUTE.md

 Thank you for considering helping out Conflux.
 This document specifies rules for proposing changes to Conflux protocol as well as Conflux-Rust implementation.
-Note that we differentiate Conflux protocol and Conflux-Rust implementation because we envision in future there will be implementations of Conflux in different languages.
+Note that we differentiate Conflux protocol and Conflux-Rust implementation because we envision in the future there will be multiple implementations of Conflux in different languages.

 ## Change Types